amit-bhandari/amit-bhandari.github.io/content/posts/amazon-interview-experience.md

 I got the interview via a referral, which is the fastest way to secure an interview.
 Instead of relying on a direct application, you should always seek referrals.
 There are two types of referrals at Amazon: one where an Amazon employee knows and can vouch for the candidate, and another where an Amazonian refers someone from their network without personally knowing the candidate.

 It's always better to get the first kind of referral, and for that purpose, you need to find someone at Amazon who can truly vouch for you.
 I would be more than happy to provide a referral for you; reach out to me via email with your resume for the same.
-I have opened up some slots for mock interviews over the weekend; you can book one **[here](https://topmate.io/amit_bhandari_c/)** (it’s free of cost and subject to my availability)."
+I have opened up some slots for mock interviews over the weekend; you can book one **{{< newtabref href=https://topmate.io/amit_bhandari_c/ title="here" >}}** (it’s free of cost and subject to my availability).

 ## Round 1 - DSA
 There's a prevalent belief circulating online that extensive preparation in Data Structures and Algorithms (DSA) is essential to crack FAANG interviews, and many influencers are capitalizing on this by selling various courses.
 I often see young engineers on different forums expressing frustration, stating that even after solving thousands of LeetCode questions, they struggle to land offers from FAANG or other companies.